 - Try to come down until your thighs are parallel to the floor, but only come down as far as feels comfortable, and where you know you can get back up!

 Repeat this 6 times.

 As your bump grows you might want to place a sturdy chair in front or on either side of you to hold onto and help you balance.

-You can also do these leaning on a Swiss ball placed behind your back and against a wall.
+You can also do these leaning on a pregnancy or birthing ball placed behind your back and against a wall.